 2. Have you ever seen someone do something kind when others did not want them to?

-3. How can we show kindness to people who need help?
+3. How can we show kindness to people who need help this week?

 4. What would you do if someone needed help on a day of rest or a holiday?

-5. How can we follow Jesus’ example of caring for people first?
+5. How can we follow the example of Jesus by caring for people first?

 Theological Insights

-1. God cares more about helping people than only following rules.
+1. God cares more about helping people than only following strict rules.

-3. Doing good is always right, even when it is hard.
+3. Doing good is always the right thing to do, even when it is hard.

-4. Jesus has the power to heal and to save.
+4. Jesus has the divine power to heal and to save.

 5. Religious rules should not stop people from showing love and kindness.